 The COVID-19 crisis that hit the world and the United States has resulted in profound changes to our way of life.
 While this paper focuses on workers and economic effects, we note that the crisis is foremost one of a pandemic.
 The economic situation is a byproduct.
 Public policy and investment will largely determine our rates of sickness, death and economic pain.

-Governor Andrew Cuomo of New York has proposed economy-wide minimum wages of $15 in New York City by 2019 and in the balance of the state…
+UC Berkeley Center on Wage and Employment Dynamics report Governor Andrew Cuomo of New York has proposed economy-wide minimum wages of $15 in New York City by 2019 and in the balance of the state by mid-2021.
+In this prospective study, we assess the impact of the proposal on workers, businesses, and consumers to estimate the net effect of the policy proposal on employment over the phase-in period.

 Working families comprise nearly three-quarters (73 percent) of enrollments in America’s major public benefits programs and account for 63 percent of total program costs.1 The paychecks of many low-wage workers…